-The Management Company and the Fund use a "pass/fail approach", where a company is classified and accounted for as sustainable, if the company, based on quantitative measurements provided by third party data providers, fulfil one or more of the following conditions:
+The sustainability approach is made up of companies that contribute to at least one of the 6 environmental active ownership.
+All equities are assessed and measured regarding their ability to contribute to combatting climate change.
+The Management Company and the Sub-Fund use a "pass/fail approach", where an issuer is classified and accounted for as sustainable, if the issuer, based on quantitative measurements provided by third party data providers, fulfil one or more of the following conditions: